 Regardless of the type and duration, the core is always the sharing of resources to achieve a common goal.
-Resources can be of different types as it can entail a simple social media post sharing or a big distribution deal.
+Resources can be of different types as they can entail a simple social media post sharing or a big distribution deal.

 Strategically allying with other parties has a huge amount of benefits.

 First and foremost, it allows companies to test out new strategies by using the other parties' capabilities, thus minimizing the risks.

 Secondly, once the partnership is in place, it can deliver results fairly quickly.